 Tom who trains with Ferdi Eilberg and Tina Fletcher enjoys rugby and racing

-Toledo de Kerser is an 11-year-old Selle Francais gelding with an impeccable jumping pedigree.
+Toledo de Kerser is a 12-year-old Selle Francais gelding with an impeccable jumping pedigree.
 He is by the World number one showjumping sire Diamant de Semilly out of a mare by the influential sire Papillon Rouge.
 He was produced as a five-year-old by Sammi Mcleod and Tom took the ride in 2013.
 In 2014 the pair was second in their first international CCI* and later that year second in the CCI2* in the World Young Horse Championships.
 Toledo completed his first four-star at Pau in 2016.

 16.3hh , grey , gelding

 Dam Ramble Way (Diamond Lad)

 Owner(s): Fred & Penny Barker, Stroud, Glos.